Polaris: Coupled Orbital Polar Embeddings for Hierarchical Concept Learning¶

 Background & Motivation¶

-Key Challenge: To express "semantic direction independent of hierarchical position," polar geometry is necessary, but conventional parameterization (directly learning \((\theta,\psi)\) then mod \(2\pi\)) implicitly models the sphere as a flat cylinder of zero curvature, inconsistent with the true topology of a constant-curvature sphere, leading to unstable optimization.
+Key Challenge: To express "semantic direction independent of hierarchical position," one must use polar geometry.
+However, conventional parameterization of polar coordinates (learning \((\theta,\psi)\) directly and applying \(\bmod 2\pi\)) implicitly models the sphere as a flat cylinder with zero curvature, which is topologically inconsistent with a true constant-curvature sphere, leading to unstable optimization.

 Method¶